DMSaunders/event-fraud-case-study-public/overview.md

 #### [Deliverable]: Web front end to present results

-We want to present potentially fraudulent transactions with their probability scores from our model.
+You want to present potentially fraudulent transactions with their probability scores from your model.
 The transactions should be segmented into 3 groups: low risk, medium risk, or high risk (based on the probabilities).

-* Add route in Flask app for dashboard
+* Add route in Flask app for a dashboard
-* Read data from postgres
+* Read data from postgres/mongodb
 * Return HTML with the data
     * To generate the HTML from the json data from the database, either just use simple string concatenation or Jinja2 templates.